• Skip to primary navigation

 List Interface In Java

-List Interface In Java: This list interface is an extended collection interface that gives optimal solutions with concepts like positional access, iteration, etc. This post, we are going to discuss various operations on a list interface in Java.
+List Interface In Java: This list interface is an extended collection interface that gives optimal solutions with concepts like positional access, iteration, etc. This post will discuss various operations on a list interface in Java.

-The topics which are going to discuss on this post is:
+The topics that are going to be discussed in this post are:

 • List interface in Java